If You’re Considering Chemical Peel

 Planning For A Chemical Peel

-It is very important that you find a physician who has adequate training and experience in skin resurfacing.
-Dr. Mabourakh will offer you a choice of peel techniques or suggest a combination of peels to obtain the best result for you.
+It is very important that you find a physician or esthetician who has adequate training and experience in skin resurfacing.
+Our esthetician will offer you a choice of peel techniques or suggest a combination of peels to obtain the best result for you.

-During your initial consultation, it is important that you discuss your expectations with Dr. Mabourakh.
+During your initial consultation in Sacramento, it is important that you discuss your expectations with our esthetician.
 Don’t hesitate to ask any questions or express any concerns that you may have.
-Dr. Mabourakh will explain the planned procedure in detail, including its risks and benefits, the recovery period and the costs.
+Our esthetician will explain the planned procedure in detail, including its risks and benefits, the recovery period and the costs.
 If you have a history of herpes, you should inform your physician prior to the procedure.
 Remember, chemical peel treatments are usually not covered by medical insurance unless they are performed for medically related problems.

 Preparing For A Chemical Peel

-Our office will instruct you on how to prepare for your peel treatment.
+Our Sacramento staff will instruct you on how to prepare for your peel treatment.

 You will need to arrange for someone to drive you home and help you out for a day or two if you are having a phenol or deeper TCA peel.